rocket-pool/RPIPs/tokenomics-explainers/003-rework-foundation.md

 <img src="../assets/tokenomics-explainers/003-figure-5.png" alt="Figure 5" width="1000px"></br>
 _Figure 5 - Case Study Reference Sankey Diagram_

 In this case study, we have 3 NOs.
 (A) has 8 ETH and no RPL staked.
 (B) has 8 ETH and 6 ETH worth of RPL staked.
-(C) has 8 ETH and 15 ETH worth of RPL staked (note that vote-eligible RPL is capped at 150% of bonded ETH).
+(C) has 8 ETH and 15 ETH worth of RPL staked (note that vote-eligible RPL is capped at 150% of bonded ETH.
+This leads to NO C earning twice as much from "Voter Share" as NO B).

 **Proposal Example, 9 more ETH-Only Node Operators join**
 <img src="../assets/tokenomics-explainers/003-figure-6.png" alt="Figure 6" width="1000px"></br>